sykell/careers/challenges/fullstack/task.md

 # How to submit test task

 1. Create a **public GitHub repository** and commit your code there.
-2. Include a **README.md** with clear instructions to build and run your application.
+2. Include a **README.md** with clear instructions how to build and run your application.
 3. Email the repository link to **[careers@sykell.com](mailto:careers@sykell.com)**.